abilashhh/train-traffic-management-system/README.md

 ## Future Improvements
 - Integrate machine learning models to predict train delays based on weather and historical data.
-- Enhance cross-device compatibility for better mobile support.
-- Implement advanced control features for multi-station management.

 ## Contact
-For further information or questions, feel free to reach out to me:
+**For further information or questions, feel free to reach out to me**:
-Abilash Karthi Balachandran Sangeetha
+- Abilash Karthi Balachandran Sangeetha
-Email: A.K.Balachandran-Sangeetha2@newcastle.ac.uk (or) abilashkarthi@outlook.com
+- Email: A.K.Balachandran-Sangeetha2@newcastle.ac.uk (or) abilashkarthi@outlook.com